Chemaclass/chemaclass.com/content/blog/2023-09-30-the-peter-principle.md

 ![blog-cover](/images/blog/2023-09-30/cover.jpg)

-The Peter principle states that a person who is competent at their job will earn a promotion to a position that requires different skills.
-If the promoted person lacks the skills required for the new role, they will be incompetent at the new level, and will not be promoted again.
+A person who is competent at their job will earn a promotion to a position that requires different skills.
+If the person lacks the skills for the new role, they will be incompetent at the new level, and will not be promoted again.

 <!-- more -->